 Need family-friendly accommodations in Boston after you’ve discovered the best things to do in Boston this weekend as a family?
 Depending on what neighborhood you want to stay in, you’ll find lots of options for your family.
-In Boston’s Back Bay, The Colonnade Hotel, The Westin Copley Place, and The Sheraton Boston have convenient locations and a pool to enjoy after a long day of sightseeing.
+In Boston’s Back Bay, The Westin Copley Place and The Sheraton Boston have convenient locations and a pool to enjoy after a long day of sightseeing.
 In Downtown Boston, stay at Omni Parker House or Kimpton Nine Zero Hotel, which are both right by Boston’s famous Freedom Trail.
 Families who want to stay by the water will love Boston Marriott Long Wharf.
-In Cambridge just outside of the city, stay at the Kimpton Marlowe Hotel or the Royal Sonesta Boston.

 Looking for more Hotel options, check out our list of Best Hotels In Boston For Families!

 We hope you liked this list of the Best Things To Do In Boston With Kids!
 Whether you’re visiting for a short time or taking an extended vacation, we know you’ll love visiting this famous Massachusetts destination.
 Enjoy Boston with your kids!